ZcashFoundation/Elections/README.md

 1. Electing new Board Members

+*Note, originally, we were planning on using the [Satisfaction Approval Voting](https://en.wikipedia.org/wiki/Satisfaction_approval_voting) method, but we were worried about the length of the ballot and perceived complexity integrating with Helios.
+Instead, we switched to simpler [Approval Voting.](https://en.wikipedia.org/wiki/Satisfaction_approval_voting)*

-This will use the ["Satisfaction Approval Voting"](https://en.wikipedia.org/wiki/Satisfaction_approval_voting) voting method.
+This will use the ["Approval Voting"](https://en.wikipedia.org/wiki/Approval_voting) method.

-Suppose we have N candidates, and two seats to fill,

-Each voter will see an individual ballot item for each nominee:
+Suppose we have three seats to fill: Each voter will see an aggregated ballot with every candidate, and will be able to select 0 to 3 Board Members for whom they approve.

-- Candidate 1:  	approve/reject (or number between 0 and 1)
-- Candidate 2: 	approve/reject (or number between 0 and 1)
-...
-- Candidate N: 	approve/reject (or number between 0 and 1)

-The two candidates with the most total votes are the winners.
-The votes are weighted so that every voter contributes 1.0 total weight.
-If you pick two candidates, your vote counts 0.5 for each of them, 0 for the rest.
-If you pick 5 candidates, your vote counts 0.2 for each of them.
+The three candidates with the most total votes are the winners.

 2. Voting on General Measures